 Christine has extensive experience assisting international clients with their business interests in Taiwan.
 She regularly advises clients on issues ranging from initial entity selection to local operational issues and dispute resolution.
-Christine’s clients represent a wide variety of industries and include several leading consumer brands, one of the world’s largest media groups, an international television network, and a world leading technology company.
+Christine’s clients span a wide variety of industries and include several leading consumer brands, one of the world’s largest multimedia groups, an international television network, and a world leading technology company.

-Christine frequently assists clients select and establish the most appropriate form of local presence.
-She and our corporate team routinely advise on the establishment of Taiwan representative offices, branches, limited liability companies, and corporations.
+Christine frequently assists clients in the selection and establishment of the most appropriate form of local business presence, such as representative offices, branches, limited liability companies, and corporations.

-After establishing a local presence, many clients continue to engage Christine to provide advice and counsel on local operational matters including employment, immigration, data protection, and tax issues.
+After establishing a local presence, many clients continue to engage Christine for advice and guidance on local operational matters including employment, immigration, data protection, telecommunications, and tax issues.
 Her employment practice covers contentious and non-contentious matters, including advising on employee handbooks, termination matters, and localization of employment agreements.
-She has assisted in the issuing of work permits and residency for foreign executives, as well as Taiwan entry permits for Chinese nationals.
-Christine regularly advises clients on data protection issues and helps clients plan and manage their tax liabilities in Taiwan.
+She has assisted in applications for work permits and residency for foreign executives, as well as Taiwan entry permits for Chinese nationals.
+Christine regularly advises clients on data protection and telecommunications issues and helps clients plan and manage their tax liabilities in Taiwan.